Foozinator/Theraputic-Story-Mode/README.md

 ## Quick Start

 ### 1. Launch the Architect
-Use the [Launch Point](./LaunchPoint.md) prompt with your AI agent of choice (Claude, ChatGPT, etc.) to start the interview session.
+Copy the [Launch Point](./LaunchPoint.md) prompt into your AI agent of choice (Claude, ChatGPT, etc.) to start the interview session.

 ### 2. Generate Your Story Module
 Answer the interview questions about your preferences.
 The Architect will output a complete story prompt customized for you.